Contrastively Smoothed Class Alignment for Unsupervised Domain Adaptation: Experiments

 \subsection{CIFAR-10 and STL-10 Datasets}

 CIFAR-10 and STL-10 are both 10-class datasets, with each image containing an animal or a type of transportation.
 Images from each class are much more diverse than the digit datasets, with higher intrinsic dimensionality, which makes it a harder domain adaptation task.
 There are 9 overlapping classes between these two datasets.
+Figure~\ref{fig:cifar_sample} shows some sample images from each class.
 CIFAR provides images of size 32$\times$32 and a large training set of 50,000 image samples, while STL contains higher quality images of size 96$\times$96, but with a much smaller training set of 5,000 samples.
 Following~\cite{french2017self,shu2018dirt,kumar2018co}, we remove non-overlapping classes from these two datasets and resize the images from STL to 32$\times$32.

-Due to the small training set in STL, STL$\rightarrow$CIFAR is more difficult than CIFAR$\rightarrow$STL.
+STL$\rightarrow$CIFAR is more difficult than CIFAR$\rightarrow$STL, due to the small training set in STL.
 For the latter, the source-only model with no adaptation involved achieves an accuracy of 77.0$\%$.
 With adaptation, the margin-of-improvement is relatively small, while \model~provides the best improvement of 4.7$\%$ among all the models (Table \ref{tab:image_result}).
 For STL$\rightarrow$CIFAR, our model yields a 12.6$\%$ margin-of-improvement and an accuracy of 75.2$\%$.
-Figures~\ref{fig:tsne_cifar_mcd} and~\ref{fig:tsne_cifar_ours} provide t-SNE plots for MCD and our model, respectively, which shows our model achieves much better alignment for each class.
+Figures~\ref{fig:tsne_stl_mcd}, \ref{fig:tsne_stl_ours}, \ref{fig:tsne_cifar_mcd}, and~\ref{fig:tsne_cifar_ours} provide t-SNE plots for MCD and our model, respectively, which shows our model achieves much better alignment for each class.